Why I am Running

 - Create a program for Rental Relocation Assistance for displaced residents

-- Create a Tenant Right of First Refusal & Real Estate Transfer Fee to curb speculation
+- Create a Tenant Right to Purchase & Real Estate Transfer Fee to curb speculation

 Working with homeowners on affordability: